How Does Marine Air Conditioning Work?

 This now cooled-off, pressurized liquid refrigerant goes through the evaporator coils where the pressure is released.
 This causes the liquid to become a gas and further cools the gas.
 Both the phase change (liquid to gas) and pressure reduction of the gas cool the evaporator and its heat exchanger (radiator).

-The fan (air handler) in your air conditioner unit then sucks cabin air from inside your boat through the return air grills and over condenser coils (which looks a lot like a car's radiator) and into the ducts and grills in your living spaces.
+The fan (air handler) in your air conditioner unit then sucks cabin air from inside your boat through the return air grills and over condenser coils (which looks a lot like a car's radiator) and into the supply ducts and grills in your living spaces.
 [See this video about the impact of damaged or dirty evaporator coils.]

 The warm, moist air going through these now-cold coils produces 2 effects.
 First, the air is cooled by going through these coils.
 And second, moisture is pulled out of the air as the air gets colder than the dew point - the temperature at which it starts shedding its moisture.